 Getting dentures is a team effort between you and your dental care team.
 We take time to plan, design, and fit your denture so it looks good and feels comfortable.
 Here is what the process often looks like:

 Soreness can happen in the first days.
 This is common and often goes away with a small adjustment.
-Do not try to adjust the denture yourself.
+Don’t try to adjust the denture yourself.
 Call us so we can help.

 Caring for your denture is simple.
 Rinse after meals to remove food.
-Brush your denture daily with a soft brush and non-abrasive cleaner made for dentures.
+Brush your denture daily with a soft brush and a non-abrasive denture cleaner.
 Avoid regular toothpaste on the denture, as it can scratch.
 Brush your gums, tongue, and any natural teeth to keep your mouth healthy.
 Most dentures should be kept moist when not worn, so soak them overnight in water or a denture solution.
 Rinse well before putting them back in your mouth.

 Your gums and bone can change over time.
 This is normal, and it can make your denture feel loose.
-A reline can improve the fit by adding material to the inside surface of the denture.
+A reline can improve the fit by adding material to the denture’s inner surface.
 Most dentures last about 5 to 10 years, depending on wear, care, and changes in your mouth.

 Home care tips:

-• Take your denture out at night to rest your gums.
+- Take your denture out at night to give your gums a rest.

 Dentures vs Implant Dentures

-Traditional dentures rest on the gums.
-Implant dentures are supported by small titanium posts placed in the jawbone.
-These posts act like tooth roots and can hold a denture more firmly in place.
+Traditional dentures rest on your gums and can sometimes slip or feel loose.
+Implant dentures are different.
+They attach to small titanium posts placed in your jawbone.
+These posts act like artificial tooth roots and hold your denture firmly in place.

 Benefits of implant dentures:

-• Stability: Implant dentures are very secure.
+- Stability: Implant dentures are very secure.
 They do not slip while you talk or eat.
-Many people feel they can chew more types of foods with confidence.
+Many people feel they can confidently chew more types of food.

-• Clear speech: Many people speak more clearly when their denture stays in place.
+- Clear speech: Many people speak more clearly when their dentures stay in place.

 Things to consider with implant dentures:

-• Care: You still need to clean your denture and your gums every day.
-Regular dental visits are important to check the fit and the implants.
+- Care: You still need to clean your dentures and your gums every day.
+Regular dental visits are important for checking the fit and condition of the implants.

 Which option is right for you?